ihaveamac/9.6-dbgen-xmls/README.md

 #### Generating the XORpads

-Now it's time to generate the xorpads using Decrypt9, you need to place the `ncchinfo.bin` and the necessary KeyX files in the SD card, if your using Archshift's Decrypt9 place them in root of your SD card, if your using d0k3's Decrypt9WIP or Shadowtrance's Decrypt9UI place them inside `/Decrypt9` directory located in the root of SD card.
+Now it's time to generate the xorpads using Decrypt9, you need to place the `ncchinfo.bin`, `seeddb.bin` (only if rom is from the eShop), and the necessary KeyX files in the SD card, if your using Archshift's Decrypt9 place them in root of your SD card, if your using d0k3's Decrypt9WIP or Shadowtrance's Decrypt9UI place them inside `/Decrypt9` directory located in the root of SD card.
-Start Decrypt9 from whatever entrypoint on your 3DS, go to XORpad Generator Options and select NCCH Padgen. if everything goes well, this will generate the XORpads to decrypt the rom exefs.
+Start Decrypt9 from whatever entrypoint on your 3DS, go to XORpad Generator Options and select NCCH Padgen.
+If everything goes well, this will generate the XORpads to decrypt the rom exefs.

 #### Applying the XORpads on the exefs